 - Implement your plan and monitor your progress, while making sure to refine your approach by figuring out which techniques work for you and how you can implement them most effectively.

-And here are examples of some of the anti-procrastination techniques which we discuss:
+And here are some of the top anti-procrastination techniques you can use:

 - Break large tasks into small, actionable pieces.